All Episodes

 There's an article about it.

-That's the first uh thing that people have to get their hands around is so this was done at the highest level.
+That's the first thing that people have to get their hands around.

 Those are some of the richest uranium deposits in the world.

-They have deposits in Australia, they have them in Africa, and all of those had to, for this deal to be done, it had to get the approval of Cypheus, the federal government, and the Obama administration.
+And all of those had to, for this deal to be done, it had to get the approval of Cythius, the federal government, and the Obama administration.

 So we are talking about vast uranium deposits, not just those in the United States, that were signed off by the Obama administration.

-And look, let's remember when this deal was being considered in 2010, you had senior ranking Republicans on the House Armed Services Committee, on the House Foreign Affairs Committee, on the House Financial Services Committee, on the Homeland National Security, uh Homeland Committee, all of them were expressing their concerns about this deal and sent letters to Cyfia saying we think that this deal is bad for American national security.
+And look, let's remember, when this deal was being considered in 2010, you had senior ranking Republicans on the House Armed Services Committee, on the House Foreign Affairs Committee, on the House Financial Services Committee, on the Homeland National Security Homeland Committee.

-So the argument that nobody was objecting to this, and there's nothing to see here, is simply not there when you look at the historic record.
+So the argument that nobody was objecting to this and there's nothing to see here is simply not there when you look at the historic record.

 And the problem is a lot of people commenting on Uranium One aren't even looking at that historical record, Sean.